ataylor89/assembly/printf/README.md

-str | Store the value in a register onto the stack stp | Store the values in a pair of registers onto the stack ldp | Load two values from the stack into a pair of registers add | Add two values and store the result in a register (the operands can be registers or constants) sub | Subtract one value from another and store the result in a register (the operands can be registers or constants) .ascii | A directive that defines an ASCII string .asciz | A directive that defines a null-terminated ASCII string
+str | Store the value in a register onto the stack stp | Store the values in a pair of registers onto the stack ldp | Load two values from the stack into a pair of registers add | Add two values and store the result in a register sub | Subtract one value from another and store the result in a register .ascii | A directive that defines an ASCII string .asciz | A directive that defines a null-terminated ASCII string